GJoe2/docker-antonsurv-xcfem/README.md

 f3=  268.329252056
 ```

-If you need graphical Environment with Direct display using XAuth: Follow this Youtube link https://www.youtube.com/watch?v=RDg6TRwiPtg.
+If you need graphical environment with Direct display using XAuth: Follow the step of this Youtube link https://www.youtube.com/watch?v=RDg6TRwiPtg.

 Now, please enjoy :)